 - Generalized dystonia affects areas all over your body.

 - Focal dystonia affects one particular area of your body.

 What causes dystonia?

 Experts aren't exactly sure what causes dystonia.
-But they think it is related to a problem in the part of the brain called the basal ganglia.
+But they think it's related to a problem in the part of the brain called the basal ganglia.
 This is where your brain processes the information that helps your muscles contract.
-The theory is that your neurotransmitters, the chemicals that do the "talking" in the brain, are abnormal in people with dystonia.
+The theory is that your neurotransmitters, the chemicals that do the talking in the brain, are abnormal in people with dystonia.
 Dystonia, though, doesn't affect your intelligence or your ability to think.
 It isn’t generally related to mental health issues.
 Sometimes, dystonia can occur after taking certain kinds of medicines.
 This is called tardive dystonia.